 Education for civic engagement: active citizenship and problem-solving competencies.
-Founded in 1451, the University of Glasgow was created in response to a petition from King James II to adorn the Since 1477, Tübingen has been a place of research and learcity 'with the gifts of the sciences', so that 'reason flourish, ning.
-The University of Tübingen is among the world's forethe minds of men (be) illuminated, and their understanmost universities and expressly supports common European dings enlightened'.
-A Papal Bull was issued in which the values.
-These include freedom of research, academic freecity was described as being 'particularly meet and well dom, freedom of expression, the equality of all human beings, fitted for multiplying the seeds of learning and bringing and respect for human dignity, regardless of a person's oriforth of salutary fruits, not only for the advantage and progins, religion, social status, gender or sexual orientation. fit of the city, but also of the indwellers and inhabitants of the whole kingdom of Scotland and the regions lying The University of Tübingen actively supports positive deveround about'. lopments in society and peaceful coexistence, sustainable development, and the protection of the environment.
-In 2011, In the eighteenth, nineteenth and twentieth centuries, the Service-Learning and Social Engagement subdepartment Glasgow's emergence at the forefront of global comwas established in the 'Transdisciplinary Course Program' merce and as one of the world's great shipbuilding and with the mission to create learning and teaching opportuniengineering centres rested on the acumen of the citv's ties for students to undertake civic engagement activities merchants and industrialists working in direct combinaand apply their theoretical knowledge to real social needs. tion with the University, whose innovations stood behind By being encouraged to get involved in real societal issues developments including the steam engine, Clyde shipat a local level, students can acquire and develop a sense of building, naval armaments (the joint university-commerthemselves as active citizens and also become civically encial development of the modern rangefinder made a magaged in the future.
-The curricular crediting of these formats jor contribution to Japanese naval victory over Russia in also enables their sustainable establishment as part of the hi-1905), sterilization and the transatlantic telegraph. gher education methodologies at the University of Tübingen.
-The relationship between scientific enquiry and practical As part of its Excellence Strategy (Research - Relevance application that characterizes the work of great scholars Responsibility), the university has a Cluster of Excellence in such as Adam Smith.
-Joseph Lister and Lord Kelvin fer-Global Encounters and Environmental Systems.
-In 2020, the tilized the minds of successive generations of Glasgow's university also established the Global Education Program with graduates, who have become what our Strategy descrithe aim of offering all members of the university community, bes as our inspiring people, key players in the University's and especially the students, the opportunity to acquire a high partnerships and in its status as one of the world's top 100 degree of intercultural and problem-solving skills.
-This will be universities. necessary in order to face the huge environmental and social challenges of our time and act responsibly in a globalized and Advancing learning and the prosperity of the city remain interconnected world.
+Since 1477, Tübingen has been a place of research and learning.
+The University of Tübingen is among the world's foremost universities and expressly supports common European values.
+These include freedom of research, academic freedom, freedom of expression, the equality of all human beings, and respect for human dignity, regardless of a person's origins, religion, social status, gender or sexual orientation.
+The University of Tübingen actively supports positive developments in society and peaceful coexistence, sustainable development, and the protection of the environment.
+In 2011, the Service-Learning and Social Engagement subdepartment was established in the 'Transdisciplinary Course Program' with the mission to create learning and teaching opportunities for students to undertake civic engagement activities and apply their theoretical knowledge to real social needs.
+By being encouraged to get involved in real societal issues at a local level, students can acquire and develop a sense of themselves as active citizens and also become civically engaged in the future.
+The curricular crediting of these formats also enables their sustainable establishment as part of the higher education methodologies at the University of Tübingen.
+As part of its Excellence Strategy (Research - Relevance - Responsibility), the university has a Cluster of Excellence in Global Encounters and Environmental Systems.
+In 2020, the university also established the Global Education Program with the aim of offering all members of the university community, and especially the students, the opportunity to acquire a high degree of intercultural and problem-solving skills.
+This will be necessary in order to face the huge environmental and social challenges of our time and act responsibly in a globalized and interconnected world.
 In addition, an important part of the university's Excellence Strategy is to expand social commitment by making relevant contributions to current debates and to promote new forms of research communication, public relations and knowledge transfer.
+UNIVERSITY OF GLASGOW

-UNIVERSITY OF GLASGOW A key player in the society in which it is immersed.
+A key player in the society in which it is immersed.